-KEY MESSAGE: Human health, stream and river health, and infrastructure are all threatened by higher temperatures.
+Human health, stream and river health, and infrastructure are all threatened by higher temperatures.
 At 95°F, it is hard to keep indoor areas and our bodies cool.
 Adams County's summers are getting hotter.
 On average, Adams County sees 2 days per year in excess of 95°F. Within the next 50 years (by 2070), Adams County can expect a yearly average of 19 to 37 days above 95°F, with associated increases in cooling costs, reduced air quality, and heat-related illnesses.

+HEAT-RELATED ILLNESSES

-HEAT-RELATED ILLNESSES: Heatwaves can kill people and pets.
+Heatwaves can kill people and pets.
 In Pennsylvania, more than 80 people have died from extreme heat between 2010 and 2019.
 Individuals at higher risk include children, pregnant women, older adults, outdoor workers, and lower-income residents.

+REDUCED STREAM HEALTH

-REDUCED STREAM HEALTH: Across the Mid-Atlantic, stream temperatures increased roughly 2.5 degrees F from 1960 to 2010.
+Across the Mid-Atlantic, stream temperatures increased roughly 2.5 degrees F from 1960 to 2010.
 Warmer water reduces habitat for cold-water fish and supports blue-green algae growth and waterborne illnesses in lakes and streams, disrupting recreational activities like swimming and fishing.

-The graph shows the number of days in a year with temperatures above or equal to 95°F. Dots represent observed annual days of extreme temperatures and the gray shading shows the hindcast2.
-Two scenarios3 of the future are shown as a high-emissions scenario (RCP 8.5) in red and a low-emissions scenario (RCP 4.5) in blue.
-Data for the future scenarios3 are retrieved from MACA, and observed data are from gridMET.
+The graph shows the number of days in a year with temperatures above or equal to 95°F. Dots represent observed annual days of extreme temperatures and the gray shading shows the hindcast1.
+Two scenarios of the future are shown as a high-emissions scenario (RCP 8.5) in red and a low-emissions scenario (RCP 4.5) in blue.